LogicalOverflow/MasterStats/README.md

 accordingly.

 Next you must create 2 properties files in the folder src/main/resources:
-* api.properties: only contains one the property "apiKey" holding you api key
+* api.properties: must contain the following properties:
+  * apiKey: your API key
+  * devKey: true, if you use a development key, false if you use a production key (used to configure the rate limits).
+If the option has an invalid value or is not set at all, false is used.
 * dynamoDB.properties: must contain the following properties:
   * accessKey: the access key for a IAM user with access to the database
   * secretKey: the secret key for a IAM user with access to the database